Obligation to Pay Child Support

 Here is a link to a website that can assist you calculate child support.

 Jane Mukongolo is a family lawyer specializing in child support cases.
 Consult Toronto child support lawyer for prompt legal advice.

 How is an Agreement to Pay Child Support Enforced?

 The obligation to pay child support is enforced by the Family Responsibility Office (FRO), which is a branch of the Ministry of Community and Social Services.
 If the child support order is made by the courts, it will be automatically filed with FRO.
 If the parties decide on the child support arrangement on their own, the agreement must be registered with FRO to ensure enforcement of the child support payments.
 The parent paying the support makes the payments to FRO who then turns around and sends the money to the parent who is owed the money.
 If a parent who is obligated to pay child support does not do so (for whatever reason), FRO can take certain actions against that person such as suspending the person’s driver’s license.

 What is Shared Parenting and How Does It Affect the Amount of Child Support Paid?

 Consult J.N.
-Mukongolo – Child Support Lawyer Toronto
+Mukongolo – Child Support Lawyer Toronto, Scarborough & North York

-Please visit our Child Support FAQs section for answer to common questions.
+Please visit our Child Support FAQs section for answers to common questions.

 If you are being asked to pay child support, or you want to receive an order for your ex-spouse or partner to pay child support, then call Jane Mukongolo, a family lawyer in Toronto any time.
 Contact us at firstname.lastname@example.org or call 647-660-9832